shpaw415/bunext/README.md

 - Fix async layout in the hydration step
 - Improve compatibility with the multi-thread feature (will skip multi-thread on windows or mac) and now the main thread is making build and send the builded info to the workers
 - Other small improvement

+## 0.7.3

+- Fix server not waiting for the build to finish before sending the response causing hydration error
+- Other small improvement